trentjones21/cs201r-jquery/Readme.md

 This is where the youtube video will get loaded when they post a youtube video

 ## Simple Example
+This is about as simple of an example as you can get.
+Feel free to copy and paste it in to a file to get started
 ```
 <!DOCTYPE html>
 <html>